pierrecle/node-red-contrib-mi-devices/README.md

 * Power plug (wifi)

 ## Preperation

-To receive the gateway json messages on your network you need to enable the developer mode, aka LAN mode in the gateway.
+To interact with the gateway, you need to enable the developer mode, aka LAN mode in the gateway (see below).

-A UDP input node is needed to receive the json messages.
-An UDP output node to send command's to the gateway.

 To control the Wifi-Plug, extensive use is made of the miio library created by [Andreas Holstenson](https://github.com/aholstenson/miio).
 Make sure to check his page for compatible devices.

 ## Install

 ```
-cd ~\.node-red
-npm install node-red-contrib-xiaomi-devices
+npm install node-red-contrib-mi-devices
 ```

 ## Usage